Best Immune Support for Frequent Travelers

 When you're frequently on the move, staying hydrated is essential for maintaining your health.
 Aim for at least 2 liters of fluids daily during travel, and increase water intake 24 hours before flights.
 Carry a reusable water bottle for constant access, and consider drinks with electrolytes to maintain balance.

-Herbal teas offer warmth and hydration, while hot water infusions like lemon and Manuka honey can detox afterward.
+Herbal teas offer warmth and hydration, while hot water infusions like lemon and Manuka honey can support your defenses afterward.
 Set alarms as reminders for regular fluid intake to counteract the dry cabin air, which can dry out mucous membranes, making you more susceptible to germs.
-Drinking water supports your immune system and flushes out toxins, so avoid caffeine and sugar.
-Adequate hydration is crucial for supporting immune health, especially in dry winter conditions.
-These strategies help keep fatigue and skin issues at bay.
+Drinking water supports your immune system and flushes out toxins, so avoid caffeine and alcohol in excess.
+Adequate hydration is crucial for supporting immune health, especially in dry winter conditions or high-altitude environments.
+These strategies help keep fatigue, skin dryness, and dehydration-related fogginess at bay.

 What Should You Eat to Support Immune Defense While Traveling?